jennaherdman/student-tutorials/Githubvisualizer JessieR.md

 ***
 ##Conclusion

-Now with a basic understanding of what data is present in the visualizer, you can use it to find mistakes, or just see how data has fared since its creation.
+Now with a basic understanding of what data is present in the visualizer, you can use it to find mistakes, or just see how data has bounced between users.
-Having all that information in a concentrated area, and colour coded makes it easier to digest.
+Having all that information in a concentrated area, and colour coded makes it easier to digest, and gives an idea of the scope of a repository.
 Enjoy!